Issue Brief

 Background

-Prior to 2021, EV adoption was primarily supported at the federal level through the tax code, using two major credits.
+Prior to 2021, EV adoption was primarily supported at the federal level through the tax code using two major credits.
 Created by the Energy Policy Act of 2005, the Alternative Fuel Vehicle Refueling Property Credit (26 U.S.C.
 30C) provided a tax credit equal to 30 percent of the cost of installing alternative fuel vehicle refueling infrastructure, including EV chargers.
 The credit was capped at $30,000 for a business and $1,000 for an individual and applied through December 31, 2021.
 The New Qualified Plug-in Electric Drive Motor Vehicles Credit (26 U.S.C.
 30D) provided a tax credit for the purchase of a new plug-in electric vehicle worth between $2,500 and $7,500, depending on the vehicle’s battery capacity.
 The credit, created in the Energy Improvement and Extension Act of 2008, was phased out for any vehicle manufactured by a manufacturer that sold 200,000 or more qualifying EVs, a threshold that was met by Tesla, General Motors, and Toyota.
-In the case of a tax-exempt entity that cannot make use of these tax credits, such as a public power utility, the tax credits instead could be claimed by the seller of the EV.
+In the case of a tax-exempt entity that could not make use of these tax credits, such as a public power utility, the tax credits could be claimed by the seller of the EV.

 In 2015, the Fixing America’s Surface Transportation Act included several measures to accelerate the growth of the EV market.
 One provision directed the Department of Transportation (DOT) to create corridor maps to identify the “near- and long-term need for, and location of, electric vehicle charging infrastructure…across the United States.”
 DOT has designated over 165,000 miles of road in all 50 states as Alternative Fuel Corridors.
 Additionally, state and local governments are increasingly supporting EV policies through grants and tax incentives.
 Several states have also adopted zero-emission vehicle goals or mandates that target either a percentage of new vehicle sales or 100 percent of new passenger vehicles sold by a specified date.